syrop/syrop.github.io/_posts/2019-05-01-syncing-two-workers.markdown

 {% endhighlight %}

-What the `boot()` function does is it first launches two `Job`s that read contents of two repositories from a local database, and waits for them to join.
+What the `boot()` function does is it first launches three `Job`s that read contents of two repositories from a local database, and waits for them to join.

 It then schedules enqueues two different works with the same sets of constraints.